-For example, the entertainment lawyer Philadelphia trusts to handle book publishing contracts will likely not be the same individual as a well-regarded Los Angeles tax attorney.
-Even considering the same practice area focus, the top music lawyer in Los Angeles will not be the same as the music lawyer Philadelphia depends on.
+For example, the Philadelphia entertainment lawyer who handles book publishing contracts will likely not be the same as a well-regarded tax attorney.
+Even considering the same practice area focus, the top music lawyer will not be similar to any other music lawyer in Philadelphia.

 Below, we have outlined some of the most important things to consider when you are looking to retain counsel, regardless of your specific legal need or where you are located.

 In both the legal industry and the entertainment industry, reputation means everything.
 A bad reputation in either industry can be the end of one’s career.
 When you are looking to hire an entertainment lawyer, there are a number of ways to research whether they are well-respected and in good standing.

 The first step to determining whether a lawyer has a solid reputation or questionable credentials is looking up the attorney on the state bar association or court website where the lawyer says they are admitted to practice.
 You can search either by the lawyer’s name or their Bar Number.
 To search for a lawyer in California, you would visit the website for the State Bar of California.

 To find out whether an individual in Pennsylvania is actually a Philadelphia entertainment lawyer, you can search on the website of the Supreme Court of Pennsylvania’s Disciplinary Board.
 From these kinds of sites, you can identify whether the lawyer you are interested in is in good standing where they say they are admitted to practice.
 You can also see whether there are any disciplinary actions pending against them.